The 7 Sins of Skin Care

 Skin is our largest organ and it has to last us a lifetime.
 It is not only a key element in our appearance, but it functions as a protective barrier that allows us to touch and feel the world around us.
 Rightfully, skin care has become a big business – with tons of products and procedures promising healthier skin.
-But proper skin care is just as much about what not to do – the sins of skin care, and there are 7 big ones:
+But proper skin care in New York City is just as much about what not to do – the sins of skin care, and there are 7 big ones:

 Skin cancer is the only type of cancer we can see before it spreads.
 Caught early, it is almost always curable.
 Regardless of skin color, every single person should conduct self-skin exams monthly and visit the dermatologist for a full body skin examination at least once a year.
 Neglecting skin checks could mean missing the opportunity to catch a skin cancer in its earliest stages.